davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 }
 ```

 This example uses the `Task.Result` and as a result blocks the current thread to wait for the result.
-This is an example of [sync over async](#sync-over-async) (more on this later).
+This is an example of [sync over async](#avoid-using-taskresult-and-taskwait).

 ✔️**GOOD**